Yermo/rich_textarea/README.md

 rich_textarea: a jQuery UI plugin replacement for a TEXTAREA.
 =============

-Rich-TextArea is a contenteditable TEXTAREA replacement widget featuring extendable @mention and #tag autocompletions in addition to rich object support.
+Rich_TextArea is a contenteditable TEXTAREA replacement widget featuring extendable @mention and #tag autocompletions in addition to rich object support.

 [Homepage](http://a-software-guy.com/rich_textarea/)